Chemistry2i/Animated-Form/README.md

 3.  **Launch the frontend**
     *   Open the `index.html` file in your web browser to view the form.
     *   Fill out the form and submit it.
 The data will be sent to your running Node.js server and saved to the MongoDB database.

+## 🤝 Contribution
+Contributions are welcome!
+If you find a bug or have a suggestion, please open an issue or submit a pull request.

+## 📄 License
+This project is licensed under the MIT License.